Stacey Ryan School of Rock

 Her guidance moving forward is rooted in one principle: leaning into the unknown.
 Lean into the work, the discomfort, and the people around you.

-She emphasizes the importance of leaning into collaboration.
-Creative work is never done alone, and some of the most meaningful breakthroughs come from learning alongside others, listening deeply, and remaining open to feedback.
+Stacey also emphasizes the importance of leaning into collaboration.
+Creative work is never done alone, and some of the most meaningful breakthroughs come from learning alongside others, listening, and remaining open to feedback.
 The ability to work across styles, perspectives, and experiences is just as vital as raw talent.

 Equally important is leaning into discipline as much as passion.
 Creativity flourishes when supported by consistency, practice, and accountability.
 The artists and leaders who endure are those who stay committed to their craft, even when inspiration is absent.